Victoria (given name)

 Victoria is a feminine given name.
-It is also used as a family name.

-Origin and meaning forms
+Origin and popularity

 Victoria is the Latin word for 'victory' and the feminine form of the masculine name Victor.
 In Roman mythology, Victoria was the name of the goddess of victory.

 It has been a popular name in Anglophone countries since the reign of Queen Victoria in Britain in the 19th century, who was named after her German mother.
 It is also used in Spanish, Romanian, German, Swedish, Norwegian, Danish, and French.